KoolP/OpenLibraryBooksRNApp/README.md

 ## Book Search App Assignment:

-Create a React Native Book Search app that uses the OpenLibrary API to search for books and retrieve detailed information about a selected book.
+Create a React Native Book Search app that uses the OpenLibrary API to search for book titles or authors and retrieve detailed information about a selected book.

 ## DISCUSSION: